Bat Habitats Regulation Bill

 Overview

-The Bat Habitats Regulation Bill aims to improve bat habitat protection in undeveloped areas while reducing protections in buildings where bats significantly impact users.
-This involves mandatory surveys before construction and potential mitigation measures in undeveloped areas, and exemptions for bats in buildings used for public worship if their presence causes significant problems.
+The Bat Habitats Regulation Bill aims to improve bat habitat protection in undeveloped areas while reducing it in buildings where bats negatively impact users.
+This involves mandatory surveys before development and mitigation measures in some cases.

 Description